 Research has shown that social connection is the best protective factor against perinatal depression and anxiety, marital strife, and childhood developmental issues, so why hasn’t the public health sector caught on?

-Since research clearly shows that social connection is the best protective factor against perinatal depression and anxiety, marital strife, and childhood developmental issues, where can middle-income parents go for high quality services that are also affordable?
+Since research clearly shows that social support is a protective factor against maternal depression and anxiety, marital strife, and childhood developmental issues, where can middle-income parents go for high quality services that are also affordable?
 Well Baby Center, founded in 2007 by parent, social enterprise entrepreneur, and infant-family mental health specialist Deborah Groening-Rother, PsyD, was at least part of the answer to this question.
 Convinced that public funding would not abide by the radical idea that “an ounce of preventative care is worth a pound of lifelong struggles,” she determined to financially support the non-profit center through her family foundation.
 Today Well Baby Center has served close to a hundred pre-licensed therapists seeking specialized training in infant-parent mental health, and thousands of new parents seeking the support and guidance that our Mindful Parenting Groups, counseling and parenting consultations, and community services provide to them.

 How can this approach be considered preventative?